OLD WESTERN CULTURE

 Old Western Culture is intended for mature and discerning students.
 We recommend this course for ages 14 and up.
 The course will deal with mature themes such as paganism, sexual immorality, battle scenes (mostly in actual reading), and classical paintings.
 Old Western Culture is meant to equip your child with a Biblical lens from which to process these themes.
 We assume your child has a working knowledge of the Bible and basic Christian doctrine.
 Advanced readers will have an advantage since the reading load is relatively heavy.

-The workbook gives the student questions to answer for every lesson, discussion questions to think about, and a host of further resources for the student that wants to go further (or study for a paper!).
-A Teacher's Edition includes all the answers.
-We encourage students to answer the questions on their own before referencing the Teacher's Edition.
+The workbook gives the student questions to answer for every reading assignment and lecture, discussion questions to think about, and a host of further resources for the student that wants to go further (or study for a paper!).
+The Answer Key at the back of the textbook will give the recommended answer to all the essay questions.
+We encourage students to answer the questions on their own before referencing the Answer Key.

 THE GREEKS BOOK LIST